rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 The `Expandable Folders` option puts a `>` symbol beside the folder name.
 Clicking the symbols expands the folder

 ![screenshot](img/File-Preferences.png)

+### Tabs

+Files works well and has a feature I love – Tabs!
+Once you get used to having tabs in your file manager it’s hard to use Windows Explorer!
+Below is a screenshot with three tabs open and the right click menu showing “Open in Terminal”.

+You can see how convenient this is.
+On a Mac, the Finder app has tabs.
+I don’t know why Windows doesn’t.
+(Note: Windows 11 22H2 added tabs)

 ----------------------------------------------------------------